zenatuz/dotfiles/README.md

 > This can be applied on Linux, Mac or Windows (WSL).

+## Install script

-There is a script called [.install.sh](.install.sh) that do the initial setup of all tools (**zsh, oh-my-zsh, powerlevel10k theme, oh-my-zsh plugins, brew packages and yadm**), and then applies the YADM at the end, which gets the current customizations on your home directory `~/`.
+This script [.install.sh](.install.sh) can be used do the initial setup the tools (**zsh, oh-my-zsh, powerlevel10k theme, oh-my-zsh plugins, brew packages and yadm**), and then applies the YADM at the end, which gets the current customizations on your home directory `~/`.

 You can run the script directly with the following command: